OpenTutor: a modular AI homeschool platform, leveraging a GitHub curriculum, an AI tutor, and a Discord classroom.

 Design Rationale

-The model is simple on purpose: Discord is the classroom center, GitHub holds the work, Vibe supports instruction, and the parent remains the operator.
+The model keeps the operating roles clear: Discord hosts the day, GitHub stores the work, Vibe supports instruction, and the parent stays in control.

 Everything stays reviewable